Dermatological - Case 2

 Systems Review

-• Negative for visible rash, fever, chills, or other systemic symptoms
+• Negative for rash, hives, fever, chills, weight loss, or other systemic symptoms

 Case Presentation